JhordanFigueroa/594MD11/README.md

 instances of both “flu” and “FLU”.
 The table below provides examples of text that should and should not be considered “flu tweets”:
-CIT 594 - Data Structures and Software Design | Property of Penn Engineering Text Flu tweet?
+Text Flu tweet?
 I feel like I have the flu and I hate it Yes
 Flu symptoms are the worst Yes